 It is clear then that a discourse premised around the twin poles of rejecting liberal-legalist models and celebrating the emancipatory potential of localised justice projects cannot identify the political levers or economic tools that might catalyse the desired broader agenda for change.
 International actors and local NGOs or victim groups can only be understood as two (albeit important) parties to ongoing domestic struggles over resources and opportunities, struggles neither have any realistic hope of taming on their own.
 TJ is never simply an exported expert activity or a pristine reference point for emancipatory activity, but a conflict-ridden process in which numerous different societal actors are inevitably involved.
 Scholars sympathetic to the need for structural change have begun to move away from the reductive liberal-local binaries that characterise the discourse to examine the political economy of the states in question.
 This mode of analysis concentrates on how power and wealth are apportioned and disputed in a given society.
-It explores how domestic actors work as both promoters and resisters of justice projects for reasons largely but not exclusively endogenous to that political culture, and how the frictions between these actors condition all opportunity for change (See for example Arnould, 2016; Jones and Bernath, 2017; McAuliffe 2017b; Leclercq 2017).
-Transformation, after all, is something which the existing constellation of forces has heretofore not permitted, even if there is no overt resistance – were this not the case, transformation would largely be self-enforcing without needing significant stimulus from TJ activities.
-Transformative justice, therefore, must always challenges an existing order that did not permit such progress to develop organically.
+It explores how domestic actors work as both promoters and resisters of justice projects for reasons largely but not exclusively endogenous to that political culture, and how the frictions between these actors condition all opportunity for change (see for example Arnould, 2016; Jones and Bernath, 2017; McAuliffe 2017b; Leclercq 2017).
+Transformative justice always challenges an existing order that did not permit such progress to develop organically.
 Systemic, structural violence that disenfranchises distinct sectors of society must be deliberately sustained by a political system that distributes power and resources unequally.
-The operation and effect of any model of TJ we promote on the spectrum from narrowly juridical accountability to socio-economic transformation is inevitably ‘mediated by domestic responses to it, which can vary from compliance to adaptation, instrumentalization, resistance or non-participation’ (Arnould, 2016: 324).
+The operation and effect of any model of TJ we promote on the spectrum from narrowly juridical accountability to socioeconomic transformation is inevitably ‘mediated by domestic responses to it, which can vary from compliance to adaptation, instrumentalization, resistance or non-participation’ (Arnould, 2016: 324).
 If it is to bridge the gap from critique to programmatic relevance, the evolving literature on transformative transitional justice needs to comprehend the main poles of effective political agency.

 Of these actors involved in negotiating TJ, it is here argued that the most important, but least well understood, are domestic elites.
-Strategic options that are theoretically available to TJ implementers may not be ‘incentive compatible’ insofar they do not accord with the other compelling interests of critical politically effective groups (the government, faction leaders and economic elites, for the most part) to adopt.
+Strategic options that are theoretically available to TJ implementers may not be ‘incentive compatible’ insofar they do not accord with the other compelling interests of critical politically effective groups to adopt (the government, faction leaders and economic elites, for the most part).
 As discursively framed in the TJ literature, elites emerge as a homogenous coterie of bogeymen pursuing a clearly definable class interest whose position is actively perpetuated by traditionally corrective TJ at the expense of empowering the marginalized (Aguirre and Pietropaoli, 2008: 367).
 However, though identified as one of the main barriers to transformation, there has been no sustained analysis in the transformative TJ literature of who elites are, what they do, the divisions between them or the incentives they might have to ameliorate the conditions of those in their society.